prisonbookscollective/prisonbookscollective.github.io/about.md

 	</div>
 	<figure>
 		<img src="/img/photo-solitary.jpg" alt="A close-up image of the book Solitary">
-		<figcaption>We get especially excited when publishers send us books about prison written by formerly-incarcerate individuals.</figcaption>
+		<figcaption>We get especially excited when publishers send us books about prison written by formerly-incarcerated individuals.</figcaption>
 	</figure>
 </div>